trumpfheller/trumpfheller.github.io/testing/bt_scenario_mesh.md

 ---

 None of the companies I worked for ever used this scenario.
 How many of us are using 10 devices at the same time?
-Humor aside, of course it is about the a different situation: 10 people occupying the same space and then - for some reason they decide to communicate.
+Humor aside, of course it is about the a different situation: user story I have not found yet.
 Event like scenario.
+Subscriptions per se are something you don't see often but it is realistic tho.